 She recommended slicing the vegetable into strips with a peeler and topping it with fresh lemon juice and crumbled cheese to make a simple salad.
 She also suggested adding it to pasta sauces, pasta salads and casseroles.
 Or, cut it lengthwise and grill it for a few minutes to create an easy, healthy side dish.

 - Lentils.
 Add lentils to a large batch of pasta salad or use them to create lentil burgers.
 Gradually introduce lentils into the family’s diet by making half-and-half burgers or tacos — half ground beef, half lentils.

-“Lentils are the secret to protein-packed meat-free meals,” Sax said.
+“Lentils are the secret to protein-packed meat-free meals,” Bauche said.
 “A half-cup of them has nine grams of protein and a whopping eight grams of fiber.”